Back up and restore operating system with Norton Ghost

 • Choose boot device: CD-ROM

-• System: 30 GB (Primary – NTFS – Set Active)
+• System partition: 30 GB (Primary – NTFS – Set Active)

-• Private: 15 GB (Logical – FAT32)
+• Private partition: 15 GB (Logical – FAT32)

-• Public: 15 GB (Logical – FAT32)
+• Public partition: 15 GB (Logical – FAT32)

-Format Private, Public partition to NTFS
+– Format Private, Public partitions to NTFS

 Rename System partition to OS